Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical results supporting the analytical expressions derived in Section \ref{sec:EC} and Section \ref{sec:Jacobi-wishart}.
 All Monte Carlo simulation results are obtained with $10^5$ runs.
-Herein, we consider the case where CSI is available at the receiver side.
-Fig. \ref{fig:accurate1} examines the ergodic capacity of the Jacobi MIMO as a function of the signal-to-noise ratio, when the number of parallel transmission paths is fixed to $m = 20$ and the number of transmit modes equal to the number of receive modes $m_r=m_t$.
+Herein, we consider the case where the channel state information is available at the receiver side.
+Figure \ref{fig:accurate1} examines the ergodic capacity of the MIMO Jacobi fading channel as a function of the SNR, when the number of parallel transmission paths is fixed to $m = 20$ and the number of transmit modes equal to the number of receive modes $r=t$.
 It is evident that when we increase the number of transmitted and received modes, we improve the ergodic capacity of the system.
 As expected, the ergodic capacity increases with SNR.
-Fig. \ref{fig:accurate1} is also shown that the two theoretical expressions curves of the ergodic capacity \eqref{new_exp_EC} and \cite[(11)]{DFS} perfectly matched the simulation results.
+Figure \ref{fig:accurate1} is also shown that the two theoretical expressions curves of the ergodic capacity \eqref{new_exp_EC} and \cite[(11)]{DFS} perfectly matched the simulation results.

-Fig. \ref{fig:accurate2} shows the theoretical and simulated ergodic capacity of Jacobi MIMO channel as a function of the number of received modes.
-Here, we fixed the number of parallel transmission paths to $m=25$, the SNR to $\rho = 10$dB, and the number of transmit modes $m_t$ to have following values $\{2,3\}$.
+Figure \ref{fig:accurate2} shows the theoretical and simulated ergodic capacity of MIMO Jacobi channel as a function of the number of received modes.
+Here, we fixed the number of parallel transmission paths to $m=25$, the SNR to $\rho = 10$ dB, and the number of transmit modes $t$ to have following values $\{2,3\}$.
 It is shown that every simulated curve is in excellent agreement with the theoretical curves calculated from \eqref{new_exp_EC} and \cite[(11)]{DFS}.
-The results show that the capacity increases in a logarithm way with the number of received modes.
-These results are in line with those obtained for a Gaussian MIMO channel (see Fig. \ref{fig:accurate4}).
+The relationship between the channel capacity and the number of received modes is logarithmic.
+This implies that trying to improve the channel capacity by just increasing the number of received modes is not efficient.
+The same relationship has been already noted and discussed in the case of the uncorrelated MIMO Rayleigh fading channel (see Fig. \ref{fig:accurate4} and \cite{telatar}).